 The investigator is responsible for obtaining written informed consent from each individual participating in this study after adequate explanation of the aims, methods, objectives, and potential hazards of the study and before undertaking any study-related procedures.
-The investigator must use the most current IRB/IEC/EC approved consent form for documenting written informed consent.
-Each informed consent (or assent as applicable) will be appropriately signed and dated by the subject or the subject's legally authorized representative and the person conducting the consent discussion, and also by an impartial witness if required by IRB/IEC/EC.
-PPD
+The investigator must use the most current IRB/IEC approved consent form for documenting written informed consent.
+Each informed consent (or assent as applicable) will be appropriately signed and dated by the subject or the subject's legally authorized representative and the person conducting the consent discussion, and also by an impartial witness if required by IEC or local requirements.